F5Networks/f5-openstack-hot/README.md

     - External network and subnet (where floating IP resides)
     - Additional network(s) and subnet(s) (e.g. Data Subnet)
     - Corresponding router(s) configuration
-    - Ensure [f5-openstack-lbaasv2-driver](https://f5-openstack-lbaasv2-driver.readthedocs.io/en/latest/) is installed.
-This should be configured as part of the operational Mitaka deployment.
   - Nova Components:
     - Key pair for SSH access to BIG-IP VE
   - Heat Components:
-    - [f5-openstack-heat-plugins](https://f5-openstack-heat-plugins.readthedocs.io/en/latest/) is optional and only needed if you reference a custom resource type in the env files.
+    - [f5-openstack-heat-plugins](https://github.com/F5Networks/f5-openstack-heat-plugins) is optional and only needed if you reference a custom resource type in the env files.
   - Glance Components:
     - BIG-IP Virtual Edition Image Version 13.0 or later added to Images.
 The image file must be in qcow.zip format and can be any size (ALL, LTM, or LTM_1SLOT).